andrewgould27/tweeter/README.md

 # Testing
 Provided is a test suite that ensures that integral functionality is functioning as expected.

+Currently, these tests predominantly cover the application at a high level, focusing primarily on the proper rendering of large components and the connection to the Firebase database and authentication servers.

 To run the test suite execute

 `yarn test`